How to read financial statements: a small business guide

 What is a financial statement?

-Financial statements are formal records that show your business's financial performance and position over a specific period.
-They help you track profitability, manage cash flow, and make informed business decisions.
+A financial statement is a formal record that shows your business's financial performance and position over a specific period.
+These reports help you track profitability, manage cash flow, and make informed business decisions, such as assessing your ability to continue as a going concern for at least the next 12 months.

 These reports are essential for:

-- securing funding by giving banks and investors what they need for loan applications
+- Securing funding: give banks and investors the documentation they need for loan applications

-- planning your strategy by showing which areas of your business are most profitable
+- Planning strategy: show which areas of your business are most profitable

-- meeting tax obligations by helping you meet legal requirements and prepare returns
+- Meeting tax obligations: help you meet legal requirements and prepare returns

 Financial statements typically cover these periods: